betegon/segan_pytorch/README.md

 ![SEGAN+_G](assets/segan+.png)

-To train this model, the following command should be ran:
+To train this model, the following command should be run:

 ```
 python train.py --save_path ckpt_segan+ --batch_size 300 \